There are tons of tools and frameworks, why a new one?

 Announcing… the Value Stream Discovery Loop!

-When I first discovered the Value Stream Discovery Loop (download at bottom), it completely changed how I viewed developing new products.
+When I first discovered the Value Stream Discovery Loop, it completely changed how I viewed developing new products.

 Like Lean Startup, the concept of a “value stream” also comes from the lean manufacturing world.
 Lean practitioners use value stream mapping tools to help organizations define all the business activities undertaken that directly create value for the customer.